Tensora-org/subtensor_local/scripts/README.md

 This is all made simpler using docker.
 Simply from the subtensor_local directory you should be able to run:
 1. ./install_docker.sh
+1.5: If possible download the latest images from the dev's ECR repo so that you do not need to rebuild the image from scratch.
 2. On the main instance that will hold the root of your blockchain: /scripts/localnet_docker.sh
 3. On other machines you want to add to the network: /scripts/localnet_docker.sh local [root_node_ip] [bob_node_id]
 4. sudo apt install python3-pip